CREESTL/StudyingKeras/README.md

 ### Brief Summary
-So I bought Franchois Schollet "Deep Learning with Python" book and immediatly started studying it.
+So I bought Francois Chollet "Deep Learning with Python" book and immediatly started studying it.

 Here you can find all code listings from that book.